samknight/carbonculture/README.md

 You can find building from organisations or call it directly.

-    Carbonculture::Organisation('number10').places
+    org = Carbonculture::Organisation.new('number10')
+    org.places

 or

-    Carbonculture::Place('10-downing-street', 'number10')
+    Carbonculture::Place.new('10-downing-street', 'number10')

 Channels for different types of utility (electric, gas, etc)

-    Carbonculture::Place('10-downing-street', 'number10').channels
+    Carbonculture::Place.new('10-downing-street', 'number10').channels

+The above example will list all available channels.
+Below you can target specific type of energy.

+    Carbonculture::Channel.new('heat', '10-downing-street', 'number10')

+Options can be passed in as a Hash.

+    Carbonculture::Channel.new('heat', '10-downing-street', 'number10', { 'start-time' => '2013-10-01' })

-More information on methods and results available can be discovered at http://data.carbonculture.net/
+More information on options, methods and results available can be discovered at http://data.carbonculture.net/docs

 ## Contributing